New feature (optional): You can now search the captions of the CURRENTLY-SELECTED movie for a

 [Please press browser's "reload" button]

-to see the COMPLETE SORTABLE LIST of the 250+ movies considered for deployment to this webpage.
+to launch a page for viewing the COMPLETE SORTABLE LIST of the 250+ movies that I considered making available on this webpage.

-to view my 'snippets' (trailers) from the 'top-25' of my movie favorites.
+to view 'snippets' (trailers) from the 'top-20' of my movie favorites.

 (1) Select name of desired movie